allanloji/home-mgmt/README.md

 ## Installation
-1. Install dependecies with yarn
+1. Install dependecies with yarn (you should have [expo cli](https://docs.expo.dev/more/expo-cli/) installed)

 ```bash
     yarn